Shaoshuai-Li/Software-Development-for-Flower-Shop-Marketing-Records-Using-Python/readme.md

 ### Project Description

 FlowerShop Simulator is a text-based, object-oriented simulation of a flower shop that manages bouquet sales, employee scheduling, greenhouse inventory, and finances.
-The goal is to maximize profit and avoid bankruptcy by making strategic decisions each month.
+The goal is to maximise profit and avoid bankruptcy by making strategic decisions each month.

 The program allows users (the shop owner) to:
 - Hire/fire florists (with optional bouquet specialities)